About AIEP

 Piea — the architecture in production

-Piea is an enterprise AI assistant built from scratch on the AIEP evidence substrate.
+Piea is an evidence intelligence layer that plugs into existing SaaS products, databases, and applications — adding verifiable audit trails, hash-bound outputs, and governed retrieval without a rebuild.
 It implements the complete AIEP Piea Surface (P116–P128): GENOME R1–R8 cryptographic primitives, live evidence retrieval with source integrity inspection, Dissent Signal Engine, Replayable Reasoning Chain, Semantic Branch Detection, multimodal document ingestion, and governed file output.
+Chat is one interface; integration is the product.

 Piea is not a demo.
 It is the proof that AIEP is complete and coherent enough to build production systems on.